The taut polynomial and the Alexander polynomial: Transverse taut veering triangulations

 \subsection{Ideal triangulations of 3-manifolds}

-An \emph{ideal triangulation} of a 3-manifold~$M$ with torus cusps is a decomposition of $M$ into ideal tetrahedra.
+An \emph{ideal triangulation} of a 3-manifold~$M$ with boundary is a decomposition of the interior of $M$ into ideal tetrahedra.
 We denote an ideal triangulation by $\mathcal{T} = (T,F, E)$, where $T, F, E$ denote the set of tetrahedra, triangles (2-dimensional faces) and edges, respectively.